Xuewen2025/V2X-UniPool/README.md

 # V2X-UniPool

-This repository provides the official implementation of **"V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving" (ICLR 2026, under review)**.
+This repository provides the official implementation of **"V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving" (under review)**.

 ## Overview
 V2X-UniPool is a framework that: